 INGREDIENTS

-- salt and pepper to taste
+- Pepper, to taste

 INSTRUCTIONS

-- Saute for 5 minutes, stirring occasionally.
+Sauté for 5 minutes, stirring occasionally.
 You want to avoid stirring too frequently because as the Brussels sprouts hang out untouched they get a nice char to them.

-- Add salt and pepper, to taste.
-Garnish with cotija or feta cheese, if desired.
+Add salt and pepper, to taste.

-Adding crumbly cheese is a comforting way to dress up the finished dish.
+Adding crumbly feta cheese is a comforting way to dress up the finished dish.
 And perhaps make the Brussels sprouts haters reconsider?
 Just be reserved when applying the salt if you plan on cheesing it up.

 Store any leftover sautéed Brussels sprouts in a lidded container in the refrigerator for up to 3 days.
 To reheat, quickly sauté in a pan over medium heat until warmed through.

-Simple Sautéed Brussels Sprouts
+Sautéed Brussels Sprouts (with Feta Cheese)

 Ingredients

-- 4 cups shaved* brussels sprouts
+- 4 cups brussels sprouts shaved

 - 2 tablespoon canola oil